tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Jun 02 2007

-Sumiko Baumbach (a 45-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Sumiko Baumbach (a 45-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Sumiko Baumbach sometimes preached her views to theists, but still felt afraid.
 Sumiko Baumbach uttered a quick prayer to Karma to calm her nerves.
 As Sumiko Baumbach entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Sumiko Baumbach used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 Sumiko Baumbach argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.